natalieagus/50005/docs/Problem Set/03-processes.md

 ## State of Confusion

-While debugging a custom scheduler, you notice that some processes remain stuck in the "Ready" or "Waiting" state far **longer** than expected.
-These processes aren’t progressing, some never seem to get scheduled, while others wait indefinitely for events that never occur.
+While debugging a custom scheduler, you notice that some processes remain stuck in the "Ready" or "Waiting" state far **longer** than expected. <span class="orange-bold">These processes aren’t progressing</span>, some never seem to get scheduled, while others wait indefinitely for events that never occur.

 This unexpected behavior raises concerns about possible bugs in the scheduler logic or the way certain blocking operations are handled.
 To diagnose the issue, it becomes necessary to revisit the expected transitions between process states and explore how processes might become trapped due to scheduling flaws, missed signals, or incorrect assumptions about resource availability.